 Sigh.
 I reloaded two sheets of regular paper on top of the card stock to repeat the exercise, walked back to my office, hit print again.
 Back at the printer (I’m beginning to wear a path in the carpet), instead of another test page, it’s printed my card-on regular paper.

-Gritting my teeth and thinking that a three-dollar-and-fifty-cent card was looking better by the minute, I reloaded the card stock, stomped back to my office, and clicked print.
+Gritting my teeth and thinking that a three-dollar-and-fifty-cent card was looking better by the minute (and debating if I should get myself a portable airprint printer for these kinds of experiments), I reloaded the card stock, stomped back to my office, and clicked print.
 The card printed.
 On the right paper.

 YES!
 I put the sheet back into the printer in the direction according to the test arrow, ran back to my office, and clicked “print card inside.”